matrix-org/matrix-spec-proposals/proposals/3395-synthetic-appservice-events.md

 the appservice comes back up.

 As the synthetic events are namespaced, the AS should only be sent events for users in that namespace.

+Because a namespace is listed for these users, the AS will also recieve room events for these users by default.
+To opt-out of sending room events to the AS (and allow only synthetic events to be sent), the key `m.events` can be set to `false`.

 ```
 PUT /_matrix/app/v1/transactions/{txnId}